Frequently Asked Questions

 What factors are taken into account in determining what premium I pay?

 Numerous things are taken into account, for example, the make and model of your motor vehicle, where you live, where your vehicle is kept at night and under what circumstances, who the regular driver of the vehicle is, what purpose your vehicle is used for and your previous claims history.
 Because your premium is calculated on these facts, amongst others, it is very important that you are honest when answering these and any other questions.
 If you are not sure about an answer, rather tell the consultant this and get back to them later.
 It is important to be honest in your dealings with your insurer or broker, including when you register a claim.

 What is an excess?

 An excess is the first amount payable in the event of a loss.
 The excess serves to prevent customers from submitting minor claims as well as fraudulent claims and assists in keeping the premiums down.
 When you submit a claim, you will have to pay an excess, irrelevant of who was to blame for the accident.
 It is important to read your policy documentation regarding excesses as there may sometimes be additional excesses depending on the facts of your claim, e.g. who was driving your vehicle at the time of the loss, etc. We will do our best to try and recover your excess from a guilty third party even though there is no legal obligation on us to do so.
 This service is free of charge.

 What is a No Claim Bonus?

-This is the discount allowed to drivers who have enjoyed continuous comprehensive cover and have submitted no claims for a certain amount of years.
+This is the discount afforded to drivers who have enjoyed continuous comprehensive cover and have not submitted any claims for a certain number of years.
 An interruption of insurance for no more than 39 days will still qualify as continuous cover and claims for window glass, car sound equipment and hail do not affect the No Claim Bonus.

 When my vehicle is damaged in a collision, can I have it repaired at the panel beater of my choice?